Frequently Asked Questions

 Make sure the develop module is active, as most LrControl functions only work in the develop module of Lightroom.

-Try pluging your controller into a different USB port.
+Try plugging your controller into a different USB port.

-If the price and size are OK for you, the best controller at the moment is the X-Touch Compact.
-The BCF2000 is also very good and cheaper.
+If the price and size are OK for you, one of the best controllers at the moment is the X-Touch Compact.

 The best portable options are the Midi Fighter Twister and the X-Touch Mini